ellisonbg/py4science/book/getting_started.rst

    In [57]: myarray.size
    Out[57]: 5

-   # the dtype, or "data type" here is 'int32' for a 32 bit integer.
+   # the dtype, or "data type" here is 'int32' for a 32 bit integer or
-   # If you are working on a 64 bit architecture, you will see 'int64'
+   # 'int64' for a 64 bit architecture.
+The dtype depends on the
+   # archituecture of your machine
    In [58]: myarray.dtype
-   @verbatim
    Out[58]: dtype('int32')

-There are lots of ways of creating numpy arrays.  ``np.arange`` created 5 python integers from 0 to 5; it inspected the argument ``5`` and inferred that we wanted to create an integer array.
-If instead we wanted to create an array of floating point numbers, we could give the argument ``5.0`` or explicitly pass in ``dtype=float`` to the constructor.
+There are lots of ways to create numpy arrays.  ``np.arange`` created 5 python integers from 0 to 5; it inspected the argument ``5`` and inferred that we wanted to create an integer array.
+If instead we wanted to create an array of floating point numbers, we could give the argument ``5.0`` in which case the introspection machinery would determine that we want a floating point array.

 .. ipython::